 The YDC is the first Government committee with young members appointed through the Pilot Member Self-recommendation Scheme for Youth.
 Three young members were appointed through a selection exercise and stood out from 503 qualified applicants.
 The three young members are Dr Chan Po-ling, Mr Cheng Hong-wun and Mr Ng Sum-chun.
 (Details of the members of the YDC)

-If you want to learn more about youth affairs, you can browse this website for the related research reports and surveys, or even visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth, or browse this webpage for information on the past activities of the former Commission on Youth.
+If you want to learn more about information on youth development, you may visit the website of the Youth Development Commission.
+You may also look at the related research reports and surveys commissioned by the former Commission on Youth, or visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth.

 The Member Self-recommendation Scheme for Youth (MSSY) is launched to provide more opportunities for young people to participate in policy discussion.
 People aged between 18 and 35 are invited to self-nominate to become members of the following government advisory committees through the MSSY -